MO92hamed/Secured-Api-Spring-Security-jwt/README.md

 To build and run the project, follow these steps:

-* Clone the repository
+* Clone the repository `git clone https://github.com/MO92hamed/Secured-Api-Spring-Security-jwt.git`
-* Navigate to the project directory: cd spring-boot-security-jwt
+* Navigate to the project directory: cd Secured-Api-Spring-Security-jwt
 * Build the project: mvn clean install
 * Run the project: mvn spring-boot:run